Redwoods of the Otway Ranges

-Redwoods of the Otway Ranges is a small sheltered grove of Coast Redwoods, Sequoia sempervirens, about 5 km south of Beech Forest in the Otway Ranges in southwestern Victoria, Australia.
+The Redwoods of the Otway Ranges is a small sheltered grove of Coast Redwoods, Sequoia sempervirens, about 5 km south of Beech Forest in the Otway Ranges in southwestern Victoria, Australia.

 The trees, known by some as Californian Redwoods, were one of many conifer species planted experimentally at different locations in what was to become the fledgling Aire Valley Plantation.

 The trees, planted in 1936 by the Forests Commission Victoria, were initially slow to establish but have thrived and grown to a height of over 60 metres.
 Measurements in 2004 showed the trees have the potential to be as tall as their Californian counterparts, if left undisturbed from bushfire, pests and disease, or trampling by tourism.

 The site has become a popular tourist destination in the Great Otway National Park and has also been classified as a site of biological and cultural significance.

 Aire Valley settlement

 The dense Otway forests confronted early settlers - Eugene von Guérard, 1860s.

 Following the occupation of most of the fertile plains and foothills around Melbourne by early European settlers, the forests of the Otways hinterland were progressively cleared and settled for agriculture.
 Although that began in the 1830s, there was a second wave of settlement into the higher and wetter mountain forests during the 1880s.

 Clearing by John Gardiner began around Beech Forest in 1885, followed by settlers moving south into the upper reaches of the Aire Valley.
 Brothers Edward and Thomas Hall, together with Charles Farrell, took possession of heavily forested blocks in 1887.

 This region of the Otways is meteorologically renowned, with an average of 235 wet days per year.
 Nearby Weeaproinah records an average rainfall of 2010 mm, making it one of the wettest places in Australia.
 That climate has favoured the growth of the redwoods in a topographically suitable site such as the Aire Valley.

 Construction of the Crowes railway line from Colac to Beech Forest commenced in 1900 and it opened on 26 February 1902.
 The primary traffic was sawn timber and firewood, and many sawmills were located adjacent to the railway.

 Farming families toiled to clear the huge trees and sow pasture.
 However, many had given up by the 1920s and 1930s because of wet weather, weeds, rabbits, scrub regrowth, difficult access to markets, and the impact of the Great Depression.
 There were also destructive bushfires in 1886, 1919, 1932, and on Black Friday in 1939.
 It was a similar story in the Strzelecki Ranges in eastern Victoria which became known as the Heartbreak Hills.

 Much of the abandoned and degraded farmland was purchased by the Forests Commission Victoria and, from the late 1920s, was planted out with either native species or exotic conifers, creating the Aire Valley Plantation.